lpierrey/lpierrey.github.io/src/content/work/portfolio.md

 img: /assets/logo_astro.jpeg
 img_alt: Iridescent ripples of a bright blue and pink liquid
 description: |
   Short summary of this portfolio's development.
+This covers Lab 2.
 tags:
   - Dev
   - Portfolio